Domus - Tiles, Stone, Wood and Engineered Flooring

 The new mosaic was created to feature at the staircase to the new entrance and on the exterior roof terrace.
 In other areas of the building, the original mosaic was preserved through careful renovation.
 To capture every detail, from tile size, thickness, colour, and glaze, the team at Domus carefully analysed samples from the original mosaic's surviving sections.

-Through meticulous analysis, we were able to decode its layout and tonal distribution to produce the precise volumes required.
+Through meticulous analysis and collaboration with the internal design team at BAM Construction and the appointed installer WB Simpsons, we were able to decode the layout and tonal distribution of the original design, producing the precise volumes required.
 This thorough approach ensured not only accuracy but also prevented overproduction, having a positive impact on both the environment and the project budget.

 Precision in Every Tile